Let’s run through the ones we know and then learn the [new] one.

 It’s got to be like pain.
 What an instruction!

-In another editing trick that showed up in the Let it Be film, John did, in fact, nail it.
-That’s because the film shows the January 8 “Rocky and the Rubbers” take of the song (where Paul shouts a celebratory “good evening!” after the part is played), and spliced it on both ends of a brief portion of this sequence from January 9.
+In another editing trick that showed up in the Let it Be film, it was nailed.
+That’s because the film shows the January 8 “Rocky and the Rubbers” take of the song (where Paul shouts a celebratory “good morning!” after the part is played), and spliced it on both ends of a brief portion of this sequence from January 9.

 As John moved over to the piano, the Beatles practiced their stage patter, in hilariously fake sincere voices.